practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 <br/>

-Anyway, I installed current GMP version 6.3.0, that is file _gmp-6.3.0.tar.gz_, from here: https://ftp.gnu.org/gnu/gmp/, because the GMP version mentioned during Mozart's configuration process (_$ ./configure_), that is GMP version 4.1.2, cannot be installed anymore in Ubuntu 24 LTS (or any modern Linux system most probably).
+Anyway, I installed current GMP version 6.3.0, that is file _gmp-6.3.0.tar.gz_, from here: https://ftp.gnu.org/gnu/gmp/, because the GMP version mentioned during Mozart's configuration process (_$ ./configure_), that is GMP version 4.1.2, cannot be installed anymore in Ubuntu 24 LTS (or any other modern Linux system most probably).
 However, also this old GMP version provides useful information (which has been deleted or rearranged in later versions).

 Yet, you may have a look into GMP's text files named _INSTALL_, located in extracted installation directory _gmp-X.X.X_, for more background information.